dcomtois/summarytools/README.md

 ### Using stby() With ctable()

-The syntax to use is as
+This is a little trickier – the working syntax is as
 follows:

 ``` r